whoisjustinngo/tp/docs/DeveloperGuide.md

 The data on the Schedule, Contacts and Todos tabs can be filtered.
 The underlying implementation of the `filter` commands on each of these tabs are the same, and involves `Predicate`s that looks for entries that match the keyword(s) specified by the user.

 Let us refer to `Schedule`, `Person` and `Todo` as `data types`.
 Each `data type` has certain fields which it encapsulates in its model, for example, the `Person` model has the fields `Name`, `Relationship`, `Email` etc. Each field will have a corresponding `Predicate` that specifically "checks" those fields.
+For example,
-For example, the `Name` field in the `Person` model will have the `NameContainsKeywordsPredicate`, the `isDone` field in the `Todo` model has the `TodoIsDonePredicate` and `TodoIsNotDonePredicate`.
+* the `Name` field in the `Person` model will have the `NameContainsKeywordsPredicate`
+* the `isDone` field in the `Todo` model has the `TodoIsDonePredicate` and `TodoIsNotDonePredicate`.

 All these `Predicate`s implement Java's own `Predicate<data type>` interface.

 When the user enters the `filter` command, they will have to specify the field that they want to filter by, along with keywords to indicate the entries they want to keep.
-For example, if the user specifies to filter the  `Schedule`s in the schedule tab by their `Date` field, they will (have to) specify the date of the entries they want to keep, e.g. if they are looking for entries that have the date "12-11-2021", they will specify to `filter` `Date`s with "12-11-2021".
+For example, if the user specifies to filter the  `Schedule`s in the Schedule tab by their `Date` field, they will (have to) specify the date of the entries they want to keep, e.g. if they are looking for entries that have the date "12-11-2021", they will specify to `filter` `Date`s with "12-11-2021".
 Let us refer to this "12-11-2021" as the `keyword(s)`.

 As such, each `Predicate` is meant to apply a filter to a particular field of a specific `data type`, and keep only the entries that have the field matching the `keyword(s)` specified by the user.

+To understand how this works, let us consider the example where the user enters the command `filter n/Tan a/Street` on the Contacts tab to display all contacts with "Tan" in their name *and* "Street" in their address:
+1. As with all commands, the `UI` component will pass the user input to the `Logic` component.
+2. The `Logic` component will then route the user input to `FilterCommandParser` to parse the user input into a `FilterCommand` object.
+In the `FilterCommandParser#parse()` method, since the user has specified the field `Name` with keyword `Tan`, and the field `Address` with keyword `Street` to filter by, the corresponding `Predicate`s (`NameContainsKeywordsPredicate` and `AddressContainsKeywordsPredicate`) will be created.
+The logical AND of these two `Predicate`s will then be used by `FilterCommandParser#parse()` to create the `FilterCommand` object.
+3. The actual filtering is then performed in `FilterCommand#execute()`, which calls `Model#updateFilteredPersonList()`, passing in the combined predicate (the logical AND of `NameContainsKeywordsPredicate` and `AddressContainsKeywordsPredicate`) as the argument.
-After the user has specified the field and keyword(s) to filter by, a corresponding `Predicate` will be passed as an argument into the `Model#updateFiltered<data type>List()` methods for the corresponding `data type`, which in turn makes use of the built-in `setPredicate(Predicate)` method of the javafx `FilteredList<data type>` class, which is the wrapper class for the `ObservableList<data type>` which all the data types use to store all their entries.
+4. Finally, `Model#updateFilteredPersonList()` in turn makes use of the built-in `setPredicate(Predicate)` method of the javaFX `FilteredList<Person>` class, which is the wrapper class for the `ObservableList<Person>` which is used to store all Person entries.
 This method filters the list based on the predicate supplied, and the resulting filtered list with only the entries that the user wants is displayed to the user.

+The above steps can be generalised from just the `Person` model to the `Todo` and `Schedule` models.

-> :bulb: The `find` command for the schedule and todos tabs also follows a similar implementation, except that the `find` command only looks at the `description` fields of the the `schedule` and `todo` data types.
+> :bulb: The `find` command for the Schedule and Todos tabs also follows a similar implementation, except that the `find` command only looks at the `description` fields of the `schedule` and `todo` data types.
 The `find` command can hence be thought of as "filtering by description".
 The existence of a `find` command in addition to the `filter` command which has greater functionality is not only meant to give the user a simple command if they just want to find entries with a specific description, but also meant to appeal to the user's intuitions: for example, if the user wants to look for all their lessons they would be more likely to think of "finding lessons" instead of "filtering entries by description and looking for entries with the word lesson in description".

 #### Design Considerations

-Since the architecture follows a Model-view-controller design pattern, `FilteredList<data type>` wraps around an `ObservableList<data type>`, the latter of which is used to store in-memory data of `data type` objects.
-On the front-end, our Ui constantly listens for changes triggered by `FilterCommand#execute` which updates the `FilteredList<data type>` after filtering based on the specified `Predicate`, which then reflects the newly filtered information on the Ui to the user.
+Since the architecture follows a Model-View-Controller design pattern, `FilteredList<data type>` wraps around an `ObservableList<data type>`, the latter of which is used to store in-memory data of `data type` objects.
+On the front-end, our UI constantly listens for changes triggered by `Filter<data type>Command#execute()` which updates the `FilteredList<data type>` after filtering based on the specified `Predicate`, which then reflects the newly filtered information on the UI to the user.
 This design provides a clean way for us to filter data.